 Third, the model offers new insight into the question of how fine or coarse standards should be.
-A large literature shows why giving different types the same grade can be beneficial, e.g., the Bayesian persuasion literature shows that precommitting to a coarse information structure is often best at maximizing the sender's ex ante payoff (e.g., Kamenica and Gentzkow, 2011; Gentzkow and Kamenica, 2016).
-Our results indicate that, unless disclosure is mandated, any gains from coarseness may be undermined by the existence of equilibria with nondisclosure.
+A large literature shows why an information structure that gives different types the same grade can benefit an information intermediary (e.g., Lizzeri, 1999), the sender (e.g., Kamenica and Gentzkow, 2011), or the receiver (e.g., Harbaugh and Rasmusen, 2016).
+Our results indicate that, unless disclosure is mandated, the gains from such coarseness may be undermined by the strategic reluctance of senders to disclose good news.